 - You try to be everything to everyone

 - You work in a helping profession

 How to avoid burnout

-Does any of this sound familiar or feel a little too close to home?
-That’s okay—the first step to avoiding or overcoming burnout is to understand what it is and then what you can do when you find yourself running right towards it.
-So, whether you needed these tips yesterday or want to take them down for future reference, here are 4 things you can do to avoid burnout.
+Any of this sounding familiar or feeling a little too close to home?
+That’s okay—the first step to avoiding or overcoming burnout is to understand what it is and what you can do when you find yourself running right towards it.
+So, whether you needed these tips yesterday or want to take them down for future reference, here are 5 things you can do to avoid burnout.

-It starts by taking care of yourself: This might seem very basic, but the perhaps the most important thing you can do to avoid burnout is take care of yourself.
-Getting 8 hours of quality sleep every night, eating a balanced diet, maintaining a regular routine of exercising, and making the time for self care (whatever that looks like) all contribute to a happy and healthy you—burnout happens when you are holistically out of whack (not a technical term, but you know what we mean).
+It starts by taking care of yourself: This might seem very basic, but perhaps the most important thing you can do to avoid burnout is take care of yourself.
+Getting 8 hours of quality sleep every night, eating a balanced diet, maintaining a regular routine of exercising and making the time for self-care (whatever that looks like) all contribute to a happy and healthy you—burnout happens when you are holistically out of whack (not a technical term, but you know what we mean).
 Make these things a priority and you’ll be less likely to get physically and emotionally depleted.

 Go to therapy when you need it: Whether you feel like you are heading towards burnout or are already dealing with it, it is important to ask for help when you need it.
 Sometimes that is leaning on a friend because you just need someone to listen and sometimes it’s scheduling a session with a therapist to unpack the reasons you did burnout.
 Burnout often happens when you keep pushing for and pouring into something that just isn’t giving you back what you need—and working with a professional mental health care provider can help you not just work through it but learn the tools you need to avoid burning out again in the future.

 So, as you keep working to make sure that each of your clients experience the wedding they’ve dreamed of, don’t forget that you’re best suited to do that when you’re physically and emotionally taken care of.
 And, if you ever find yourself feeling burned out, turn to this great community for support because we’re in this together!